Flooding in First Nations communities

 The Steering Committee was the first co-led emergency management initiative between ISC and the Assembly of First Nations.
 It included representatives from First Nations organizations such as the National Aboriginal Lands Managers Association and the First Nations Housing Professionals Association.
 Committee members also came from several federal government departments and agencies, Indigenous owned and conventional insurance firms and academia.

 Over the year, the committee engaged 71 First Nations across Canada, gathering key information and obtaining First Nations-specific context regarding home flood risk insurance.
-The final report (PDF Version, 5,14 MB, 42 pages) was presented at the final Steering Committee meeting on June 28, 2022.
+The final report was presented at the final Steering Committee meeting on June 28, 2022.
 This work will inform future considerations and potential next steps related to flood insurance options on reserve.

 Engaging First Nations from the beginning of the process respects ISC's mandate to advance First Nations self-determination and self-government.